ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*

-If the difference between airspeed and ground speed is greater than this value the sensor will issue a warning\.
-If 0 ARSPD\_WIND\_MAX is used\.
+This parameter and function is not used by this vehicle\.
+Always set to 0\.

 +-------------------+